 The Company recognized an asset from the costs incurred to fulfill a contract.
 These costs relate directly and must be incurred to satisfy performance obligations on certain specific contract with a customer.
 These costs are expected to be recovered over time and are amortized on a systematic basis that is consistent with the recognition of revenue to which it relates.
-As of September 30, 2023, the Company recognized deferred costs incurred to fulfill a contract with a customer, net of accumulated amortization, of \$ thousand, and included these amounts in Prepaid expenses and other current assets and Other long-term assets in the Company's condensed consolidated balance sheets.
-Amortization expense was \$ no impairment expenses for both the three and nine months ended September 30, 2023 and October 1, 2022, respectively.

-42 thousand for the three and nine months ended September 30, 2023 and October 1, 2022, respectively.
-There were
+As of September 30, 2023 March 30, 2024, the Company recognized deferred costs incurred to fulfill a contract with a customer, net of accumulated amortization, of \$701 0.7 thousand, million, and included these amounts in Prepaid expenses and other current assets and Other long-term assets in the Company's condensed consolidated balance sheets.
+Amortization expense was \$21 thousand and \$20 thousand and \$62 thousand and \$42 thousand for the three and nine months ended September 30, 2023 March 30, 2024 and October 1, 2022, respectively.
+April 1, 2023.
+There were no impairment expenses for both the each of three and nine months ended September 30, 2023 March 30, 2024 and October 1, 2022, respectively.
+April 1, 2023.